hwsknudsen/PrintWatermark-Clone/README.md

 MFILEMON-Tool 1.5.2 (mfilemon-setup.exe) - https://sourceforge.net/projects/mfilemon/files/
 used to make a virtual printer on a print server it catches jobs and send them wherever you want

-In this case to a batch file (see this guide) - https://kutana.fogbugz.com/?W2013 think the comment is wrong about pipe on windows 10 (i have this checked on my setup)
+In this case to a batch file

+(see this guide for mfilemon setup) - https://kutana.fogbugz.com/?W2013 think the comment is wrong about pipe on windows 10 (i have this checked on my setup)